umarhassan-mitodl/21l.455-fall-2004/content/pages/syllabus.md

 Plagiarism Policy
 -----------------

 Full acknowledgement for all information obtained from sources outside the classroom needs to be clearly stated.
 All ideas, arguments, and direct phrasings taken from someone else's work need to be identified and properly footnoted.
 Quotations from other sources should be clearly marked as distinct from the student's own work and should follow the proper citational conventions.
-For further guidance in determining proper forms of attribution, see the {{% resource_link "34e43dfc-0c6a-4c1f-8f28-852fea60ebaf" "MIT Website on Plagiarism" %}}.
+For further guidance in determining proper forms of attribution, see the [MIT Website on Plagiarism](http://cmsw.mit.edu/writing-and-communication-center/avoiding-plagiarism/).